hashicorp/terraform-website/content/source/docs/enterprise/private/logging.html.md

 # Application Log - Installer Beta

-The installer based version runs the application in a set of docker containers.
+The installer-based version runs the application in a set of docker containers.
 As such, any tooling that can interact with docker logs can read the logs.
 This includes running the command `docker logs` as well as access the [Docker API](https://docs.docker.com/engine/api/v1.36/#operation/ContainerLogs).

 An example of a tool that can automatically pull logs for all docker containers is [logspout](https://github.com/gliderlabs/logspout).